This post may contain affiliate links. Read the full disclosure here.

 Please note, this is my second time going to an immigration medical exam in France, and this was not how it went down last time.
 On another note, I also question a male doctor overseeing this procedure.
 For me, it was mostly the fact that the procedure was unnecessarily drawn out due to poor communication that I was uncomfortable, but I wonder about women who, for religious reasons, cannot be undressed in front of a male outside of their family.
 This doesn’t seem like best practice on France’s part.

 Afterwards, I was so excited to go back to my closet, put my clothes on, and leave behind my feelings of vulnerability!
 When I left that little space, it was 10am.
 I had only sat for a couple minutes before I was moved on to the next station.
 The final station!
 This doctor asked about vaccines.
-I highly recommend you bring your vaccination records with you.
+I recommend bringing your vaccination records with you.
 If you are missing any vaccinations according to French standards, you will receive a sheet informing you of which vaccinations you are missing and where you can go to get them for free.
 In Paris, you can schedule an appointment online.

 The doctor also asked about medications, took my blood pressure, listened to my lungs and heart, and told me the x-ray was fine.
 The last time I did a medical exam in France, I got to keep a full-size print out of my x-ray, and I’m absolutely gutted that I didn’t get one this time, because we’re really in need of decoration in the apartment… There must have been some budget cuts!